potatowire/potatowire.github.io/_posts/2017-05-23-predictions.md

 ---
-layout: post
+layout: episode
+episode: 005
 title: "Predictions"
 author: [potatowire]
 categories:
 tags:
 banner:
 caption:
-filename:
+filename: wtg005.mp3
-summary: "Throughout _The Black Swan_,  Nassim Nicholas Taleb bemoans the prevalence of Gaussian functions, perhaps known best graphed as characteristic bell curves"
+summary: "Throughout _The Black Swan_,  Nassim Nicholas Taleb bemoans the prevalence of Gaussian functions, perhaps known best graphed as characteristic bell curves."
-published: false
 ---

 Throughout [*The Black Swan*][1],  Nassim Nicholas Taleb bemoans the prevalence of [Gaussian functions][2], perhaps known best graphed as characteristic bell curves.

-Much of the natural world sorts itself into a bell curve, see also the [80/20 "rule,"][3] but if we expect everything to fall within a Gaussian framework, we will be continually surprised by real life.
+Much of the natural world sorts itself into a bell curve (see also the [80/20 "rule,"][3]) but if we expect everything to fall within a Gaussian framework, we will be continually surprised by real life.
 Consider my [previous discussion][4] of casino risk management.
 The games are all statistically reliable and predictable, but the biggest risk to its business come from non-gaming threats.

 The desire to fit nature into a probabilistic straight-jacket has infected the Nobel Prize in Economics, much to Taleb's chagrin: